spex-xray/spex-help/source/pyspex/com_plot.rst

     >>> print(data['Area'].unit)  # see the unit of the Area column
     >>> print(data)               # Print the table nicely formatted

-See class_plot_area_reg_ for a description of the individual numpy arrays available within the region object.
+See :ref:`class_plot_area_reg` for a description of the individual numpy arrays available within the region object.

 Plotting Astropy Table data